NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ### Exhasut System ###

 An AirLoopHVAC:ExhaustSystem is made to be something similar to a "Return Path"--so it is really like an "Exhaust Path" here.
-The specifications of the exhasut system would then be similar to that of a return path, including objects such as AirLoopHVAC:ZoneMixer.
-However, it could be different from the return path, in that in general, this exhaust path would have a central exhasut fan specified on it.
-Also, it should also allow individual zone's exhaust fan to be connected to the zone exhaust or plenum exhaust, as part of the exhaust system.
-Further, beyond the central exhaust fan, there could also be another heat/enthalpy exchanger for the heat recovery purposes.
+The specifications of the exhaust system would then be similar to that of a return path.
+However, it could be different from the return path, in that the exhaust path would have a central exhasut fan specified on it.
+Also, it should also allow individual zone's exhaust to be specified as an ZoneHVAC exhaust system to be used in the AirloopHVAC exhaust system.

 The following new objects will be added to allow an AirLoopHVAC:GeneralExhaustSystem to be described:
 ```